 The Fellowship in Gynecologic Reproductive Endocrinology & Infertility (GREI) Program is a Royal College of Physicians and Surgeons of Canada (RCPSC) accredited two-year subspecialty program.
 GREI is concerned with the prevention, diagnosis and treatment of those disorders of the reproductive endocrine system that interfere with reproductive health at any age, and endocrine and other conditions that interfere with the human procreative process.
-One subspecialty resident is selected every 1-2 years, as determined by the residency program committee, in conjunction with approval from the Office of Postgraduate Medical Education.
+Historically, one subspecialty resident is selected every other year, as determined by the residency program committee, in conjunction with approval from the Office of Postgraduate Medical Education.

 Residents demonstrate the requisite knowledge, skills, and attitudes for effective patient-centered care and service to a diverse population.
 In all aspects of specialist practice, the graduate is able to address issues of gender, sexual orientation, age, culture, ethnicity and ethics in a professional manner.

 The CanMEDS Physician Competency Framework describes the knowledge, skills and abilities that specialist physicians need for better patient outcomes.
 The framework is based on the seven roles that all physicians need to have, to be better doctors: Medical Expert, Communicator, Collaborator, Manager, Health Advocate, Scholar and Professional.
 The graduate acquires all seven roles.